FAQs – General

 When does the admission take place?

-The admission notification will be notified in all leading dailies in the month of April.
+The admission notification will be notified in all leading dailies in the month of May.
 The same will be notified on the website as well.
-Admissions are usually completed by June 30.
-However, at the discretion of the Vice Chancellor candidates may be admitted upto 31st August on payment of late fee of Rs.500/- Admission form and Handbook may be obtained upon payment of Rs.1,500/- through demand draft (DD) favouring Registrar, NLSIU, payable at Bangalore.
-Filing of Application and payment can be made online.
+Admissions are usually completed by July 30.
+However, at the discretion of the Vice Chancellor candidates may be admitted up to 31st August on payment of late fee of Rs.
+500/-

 What materials are provided for the course?